Pollen Allergies: Symptoms & Natural Support Strategies

 Use Stinging Nettle

-Stinging nettle is a plant native to Europe but can be also found in North-America and New-Zealand.
-Stinging nettle leaf has been found to help regulate inflammatory activities and hyperimmune response related to histamine intolerance, mast-cell degranulation, and prostaglandin formation.
+Stinging nettle is a plant native to Europe but can be also found in North America and New Zealand.
+Stinging nettle leaf has been found to help regulate inflammatory activities and hyperimmune responses related to histamine intolerance, mast-cell degranulation, and prostaglandin formation.

 Research has shown that it may help to improve symptoms associated with seasonal allergies.
 This is why I recommend Allergy Defense, a supplement made with stinging nettle and other immune-boosting nutrients that help support allergy sufferers (27, 28).